heizaman/JabGestorBackend/README.md

     Created database architecture storing user login details and their family members’ data.

-    Created a fully working android UI for login and registration of user.
+    Developed a fully working android UI for login and registration of user.
 Also added an option for adding children and pets.

     Developed REST APIs for seamless integration with android app.